descheppermieke/Using-structured-pathology-data-to-predict-hospital-wide-mortality-at-admission/README.md

 Using structured pathology data to predict hospital-wide mortality at admission
 Authors: M. Deschepper, W. Waegeman, D. Vogelaers, K. Eeckloo

+The data is one large .Rda dataset which can be loaded in R: `load("DATA_StructuredPathologyToPredictMortality.Rda")`

 ## Datasets for ICD-10 models